 It almost pains me to write this because I did have higher expectations for this drama but I have to say that it was only alright.

 For some other dramas, I felt like I was literally DYING for the next episode to come out, which is why I usually wait for a drama to end to watch.

 But hey, sometimes you’re impatient and those episodes that already aired are just calling your name.
 Ya know?

-In general, I feel like you’ll like this drama if you’re fans of either of the actors or like contemporary love stories.
+You’ll like this drama if you are fans of either actors or like contemporary love stories.

-But as someone who enjoys watching drama for fun, this might not be the most addicting series but rather to watch one when you’re trying to pass time.
+But as someone who spends a lot of time watching Chinese dramas, The Oath of Love is not the most addicting series to watch but rather one to check out when you’re trying to pass the time.

 Now to You – The Oath of Love